 They are fairly light and easy to carry.

 Cornets are thought to have originated by adding valves to a Post Horn in around 1816.
-Cornets sound more mellow than trumpets and consequently were often asked to play melodic passages, whilst trumpets were given the fanfare style parts.
+They sound more mellow than Trumpets and consequently were often asked to play melodic passages.
 The earliest cornets were made of wood but modern versions are now usually made of brass.

-If we were to unravel the tubing we would find it is around 2 metres (6 1/2 feet) long, the same as a trumpet.
+If we were to unravel the tubing we would find it is around 2 metres (6 1/2 feet) long.

 The notes are changed by pressing down different combinations of the valves.
 This adds and subracts different lengths of extra tubing, effectively make the pipe longer or shorter.

 Cornets and Trumpets are quite similar.
 They both belong to the brass family and are played by blowing into a mouthpiece and pressing down valves to change notes.

 The cornet is more compact than the Trumpet meaning it is often chosen by smaller pupils.
 There is no requirement to swap from cornet to trumpet when pupils grow, as cornets are played in many types of band in their own right including concert bands, military bands and probably most famously brass bands as featured in the film 'Brassed Off'.